Nerotek01/Nerotek01/README.md

 ### About

 I am a Java engineer specializing in high-performance Minecraft server infrastructure.
-My focus lies at the intersection of **Minestom**, **microservices architecture**, and **distributed systems** — designing server backends that scale horizontally, communicate asynchronously, and maintain sub-millisecond tick budgets under load.
+My focus lies at the intersection of **Minestom**, **microservices architecture**, and **distributed systems** — designing backends that scale horizontally, communicate asynchronously, and maintain sub-millisecond tick budgets under load.

-I approach infrastructure as an engineering discipline, not a configuration exercise.
+I treat infrastructure as an engineering discipline, not a configuration exercise.
 Every system I build is architected around **service isolation**, **state consistency across nodes**, and **resilient inter-service communication** via Redis pub/sub and message queues.
-The goal is not merely to run a server — it is to build a network that behaves predictably when thousands of players, dozens of game shards, and multiple backend services interact simultaneously.

-I read protocol implementations and concurrency internals the way some engineers read framework documentation.
-Understanding where a system breaks — and why — is the foundation of building one that does not.

 ---